Web Content Display

 SATTVA: One of the three gunas.
 Leads to balance or poise.
 It manifests in virtuous conduct and brings about happiness.

-SATTVIC: Pertaining to or that which promotes sattva in the body.
+SATTVIK (SAATTVIK): Pertaining to or that which promotes Sattva in the body.

 SATYAM: One of the states of consciousness.
 Also means truth.